Politburo: Origin and the Soviet Union

+Chinese Communist Party

+The Chinese Communist Party adopted the organizational framework of the Soviet Politburo following its establishment.
+The Politburo of the Chinese Communist Party was established in May 1927 at the 5th National Congress.

+To consolidate control, the party created an inner core within the Politburo known as the Politburo Standing Committee.
+The Politburo Standing Committee functions as the highest decision-making authority in China, overseeing party administration, state organs, and armed forces.

+Spread to other states and non-communist entities

+Following World War II, states within the Eastern Bloc and allied socialist regimes across Asia, Africa, and Latin America instituted politburos that took after the Soviet model.
+Notable examples include the Politburo of the Socialist Unity Party of Germany, the Politburo of the Communist Party of Vietnam, and the Politburo of the Communist Party of Cuba.

 Marxist–Leninist states

 In Marxist–Leninist states, the communist party is the vanguard of the people, therefore the legitimate body to lead the state.
 The party selects officials to serve in its politburo, which decides party policy.
 As a one-party state, party policy invariably becomes national policy.

 Each Party Congress elects a Central Committee which, in turn, elects the members of the politburo, secretariat, and a general secretary.
 This process is termed democratic centralism.

-In theory, the politburo is answerable to the Central Committee, however in practice all the authority lies with the politburo.
+Beyond Marxist-Leninist governance, several non-communist political organizations adopted the politburo structure or title for their executive committees.
+These include nationalist movements, socialist parties, and regional political bodies such as the Hamas political bureau or the Ba'ath Party executive committee.

 Trotskyist parties

 In Trotskyist parties, the Politburo is a bureau of the Central Committee tasked with making day-to-day political decisions, which must later be ratified by the Central Committee.
 Its members are chosen by the Central Committee, who appoints it.
 The post of General Secretary carries far less weight in this model.

-See, for example, the Lanka Sama Samaja Party.
+Structure and decision-making

+Democratic centralism

+Governance within politburos follows the principle of democratic centralism, an organizational and decision-making doctrine established by Vladimir Lenin.
+Under this system, policy options are debated internally among members until a decision is reached.
+Once a resolution is adopted, all members are bound to support it publicly and enforce party directives without publicly dissenting.

+Membership and tiers

+Membership within a politburo generally consists of two distinct tiers: